renvto/instagram-reels-downloader/README.md

 If you don't want to host it yourself, use the online version at https://instagram.renato.ink/ - 100% free and without ads.

-**Note:** The online version may experience downtime due to rate limiting from Instagram's servers.
+**Note:** The online version may encounter errors while downloading due to rate limiting from Instagram's servers.
 If you see an error message containing "Please wait a few minutes before you try again.", this is caused by rate limiting.
 Please try again later or consider running it locally.

 ## Local Installation